William H. Gleysteen

 William Henry Gleysteen Jr. (May 8, 1926 – December 6, 2002) was an American diplomat.
 Born and raised in Beijing, China, Gleysteen graduated from Yale University and began working for the United States Department of State in 1951.
-He served as United States Ambassador to the Republic of Korea between 1978 and 1981.
+He served as United States' Ambassador to South Korea between 1978 and 1981.

 Early life

-Gleysteen was born in Beijing, China, to American parents who were Presbyterian missionaries, Theodora (Culver) and William Henry Gleysteen.
+Gleysteen was born in Peking, China, to American parents who were Presbyterian missionaries, Theodora (Culver) and William Henry Gleysteen.
 His paternal grandparents were Dutch.
 Gleysteen grew up in Beijing and attended the Peking American School.
 His father was principal of a large middle school for boys, where his mother also taught.
-Japan controlled Beijing starting in 1937, and after the Pearl Harbor attack Gleysteen and his family were eventually sent to an internment camp in Wei Xian, Shandong.
+Japan controlled Peking starting in 1937, and after the Pearl Harbor attack Gleysteen and his family were eventually sent to an internment camp in Wei Xian, Shandong.
 They were repatriated to the United States in December 1943, after which Gleysteen finished his high school education and graduated from Westtown Friends School in Pennsylvania.
 After graduation he served in the United States Navy for two years, first as a student in the V-12 Navy College Training Program and later as an enlisted sailor.
 At the end of the war, Gleysteen attended Yale University, where he majored in European intellectual history.
 He remained at Yale to complete a master's degree in international relations.
 While at Yale, Gleysteen was influenced by fellow students who were foreign service officers, as well as his older brother Culver, who was already a foreign service officer by that time.

+Career

 Foreign service career

 Gleysteen joined the State Department's Civil Service in 1951 as a clerk typist in the Executive Secretariat, during the time of Secretaries Dean Acheson and John Foster Dulles.
 He was converted to a Foreign Service Officer in 1954 as part of a policy (“Wristonization”) adopted by Dulles designed to integrate the Foreign and Civil Services, which caused the Foreign Service to double in size in just four years.
-Gleysteen subsequently served in Taiwan (twice), Japan, Hong Kong, and South Korea, along with several assignments in Washington, DC.
+Gleysteen subsequently served in Taiwan (twice), Japan, British Hong Kong, and South Korea, along with several assignments in Washington, DC.
 He spoke Mandarin fluently, having first learned it as a child and then studying it again in Taiwan before beginning his assignment.